gtim/svelte-chess/README.md

 ## Styling

 The stylesheet shipped with Chessground is used by default.
-To restyle the board, pass the `className` prop and import a stylesheet.
+To restyle the board, pass the `class` prop and import a stylesheet.

 Example with custom stylesheet: